The Neptune Yachting Club of Norwalk, Connecticut, Oil on Canvas Painting and Presentation Pitchers

 The photo below shows the Neptune Club at their Oak Bluff's hotel on one of their summer cruises.

-These items will be offered as Lot 7 in our September 23rd Live Public Auction.
+These items were offered as Lot 7 in our September 23rd Live Public Auction.

 Photograph by Charles H. Shute & Son of Edgartown.
 New York Public Library